-Every 100 hours, remove the spark plugs, inspect, clean, and reset the gap (or replace with a new plug).
-Clean spark plug with a wire brush.
-If the electrodes are burned short or pitted, replace the plug (refer to Specifications for the proper type of replacement plug).
-Check the spark plug gap with a wire-type feeler gauge and set the gap between 0.028 and 0.032 in.
-(0.7 and 0.8 mm).
-Reinstall and tighten to 17 lb·ft (23 N·m).
-Both spark plugs should be replaced yearly.
+Every 100 hours of operation, remove the spark plugs, inspect, clean, and reset the gap (or replace with new plugs).
+Before removing the spark plugs, clean the area around the base of the plugs to keep dirt and debris out of the engine.
+Clean spark plugs with a wire brush.
+DO NOT use an abrasive grit type cleaner.
+If the electrodes are burned short or pitted, replace plugs with Champion® type RC14YC (or equivalent).
+Check spark plug gap with a wire-type feeler gauge and set the gap at 0.030 in.
+(0.76 mm).
+Reinstall and tighten to between 18 and 22 lb·ft (24 to 30 N·m).